bensutherland/ms_oyster_popgen/README.md

 ### reference-based
 Perform all of the above _de novo_ steps but on the output from the reference-based batch_1.vcf.
 Use a separate 05-stacks folder.

+Rename both of your outputs as the appropriate term (denovo or reference).

 ### Compare the results
 Index the aligned fasta output:
 `bowtie2-build -f batch_1_filtered_single_record_aligned.fa --threads 6 batch_1_filtered_single_record_aligned`

 Map de novo against the aligned version
 `bowtie2 -x batch_1_filtered_single_record_aligned -f batch_1_filtered_single_record_denovo.fa --end-to-end --threads 6 > denovo_vs_aligned.sam`

+#todo: what about the other way around?

 Obtain unmapped reads from this sam file
 `samtools view -Sf 4 denovo_vs_aligned.sam > denovo_vs_aligned_unmapped.sam`